 – 72in x 84in (California King)

-On the other hand, there aren’t really “standard sizes” for rectangular camper mattresses, (and certainly not for cut corner mattresses.)
-Therefore, your best bet when looking for a replacement RV mattress is to actually measure the platform the mattress will sit atop, and order accordingly (more on how to measure an RV mattress here).
+On the other hand, there aren’t really “standard sizes” for rectangular camper mattresses, (and certainly not for cut corner mattresses).
+Therefore, your best bet when looking for a replacement RV mattress is to actually measure the platform the mattress will sit atop, and order accordingly.

 Camper Mattress Thickness